BhusanChettri/portlog-project/README.md

 ### Example Queries

 - "A vessel at 14,000 GT arrives at the Port of Gothenburg from a port in Europe.
 The vessel has an ESI score of at least 30 points.
 Leaves 15 m³ (> 11 m³) sludge and receives a SEK 0.05 discount/GT on the waste fee when a valid certificate can be presented.
 Vessel type is Tanker.
 Calculate the total port tariff."

-- "What are the charges for a 50,000 GT container vessel arriving from Singapore?"

-- "Calculate tariff for a 5,000 GT cruise vessel with 2,000 passengers."

 ## Workflow